Xvois/robots-validator/README.md

 Any content beneath a comment until the next one will be associated with it.

-Content beneath comments are usually direct match conditions, so for the condition to be satisfied their must be a identical match in the target robots.txt file.
+Content beneath comments are usually direct match conditions, so for the condition to be satisfied there must be a identical match in the target robots.txt file.

 Regex patterns **are supported** and must be enclosed by backticks.
 Each regex condition must have its own comment.